RUC-MSc-CS-CIT-2024/assignment_5/Hand-In/Writing/Questions.md

 ### Question 5.
 > *Implement iterative hashing.
 Hint: In the C# source file Hashing.cs, in the definition of method hashSHA256(), you may modify the second parameter in the call to function iteratedSha256().
 What number of iterations appears to be reasonable on your computer?*

-The answer to the following question is going to dpeend a lot on the hardware in the PC used to run.
-For my school laptop the limit were the following:
+The answer to the following question is going to dpeend a lot on the hardware on the PC, In the group we experienced quite different results, which is to be expected:

 ```Csharp
 private string hashSHA256(string password, string saltstring)